Alpharetta, Babies and Toddlers

 - A pacifier may disrupt breastfeeding.
 If you’re breastfeeding, wait until your kid is 3 to 4 weeks old and you’ve established a nursing habit before introducing a pacifier.
 A study of unrestricted pacifier usage in healthy, full-term infants found that it did not affect breastfeeding continuation.

 The good news is that most youngsters quit sucking their thumbs/using a pacifier on their own between the ages of 2 and 4.
 Toddlers develop other coping mechanisms (such as language abilities).
 They are usually so preoccupied with exploring and playing that they no longer require a pacifier or thumb-sucking.
 When a youngster begins school, they typically feel compelled to blend in with their peers, and thumb-sucking naturally ceases.

 If a child is still sucking on a pacifier or thumb sucking at the age of four, parents should look into ways to help their child break the habit since it can harm permanent tooth eruption.

 Sucking is a natural reflex that babies develop while still in the womb.

 During the first year and a half of your child’s life, sucking on a pacifier will not cause long-term damage.
-But frequent, continued sucking past that can cause irreversible damage unless treated by an orthodontist.
-Problems that can arise include:
+But frequent, continued sucking can cause irreversible damage unless treated by an orthodontist.
+Problems that can arise include

 - Bottom teeth that tilt in